grin-no/impatient-producer/README.md

 It takes 1-5 seconds to process the message.
 The processing time depends on the device-id ( processing time = device-id mod 5 ).

 The producer sends commands for 10 different devices every time.
 The producer is impatient, and doesn't wait for a reply before sending new messages.
+It sends duplicate messages multiple times until a reply has been received for that message.

 Consider the cpu is multi-core, and the os is standard linux.
 Multiple consumers can also be implemented.